MarekMatyas/Infrastructure-as-Code-IaC-/Terraform/README.md

 To install it we will need to extract the file that has been downloaded and move the `.exe` file to newly created folder called "Terraform" in our `C:/`

-To install terraform, there is a quick and simple step guide -> [Terraform install](https://www.youtube.com/watch?v=SkcRSJWNRS8)
+To install terraform, there is a quick and simple step guide -> [Terraform install](https://www.youtube.com/watch?v=SkcRSJWNRS8). **Be sure to use this guide to install terraform only!**

 - After we installed terraform, we can open GitBash terminal as ADMIN and type in `terraform --version` to confirm the successful installation.